PawelSzczepan/DPMA_lab_Kaczmarek_Szczepa-ski/lab3/README_EN.md

 # DPMA_lab_3

-The purpose of the exercise is to study the properties of beamforming systems.
+The purpose of the exercise is to study the properties of signals having a Doppler shift.

 ## Available functions: